FerricOx/Recommendations/README.md

-This is a repository that allows me to keep track of my recommendations that are recommended to me.
+This is a repository that allows me to keep track of my anime and stuff that are recommended to me.